 There are probably always slight modifications you have to make depending on what materials and tools you have at hand.
 I for one am still waiting for a table saw and fresh oak.
 After the first few days of fixing the forms my build kind of stopped.
 I know, I’m soo slow in this process, but it needs to be relaxing for me and definitely not stressed.

 With Brians vids I learned how to do many things without prior practice.
-Like how to put a hexagonal steamer tube in the box…well ok, maybe not that, but how to laminate bent wood, how to use a Japanese saw (my muscle memory still wants to push it and it goes boiioing) and how to power plane, among many things.
+Like how to put a hexagonal steamer tube in the box…well ok, maybe not that, but how to laminate bent wood, how to use a faux Japanese saw (my muscle memory still wants to push it and it goes boiioing because it has no spine) and how to power plane, among many things.

 I also learned some things that were not in the vids, like how to glue your deck beam firmly to the form, how to not take a selfie, how to break a screw inside the gunwhale and how cold Swedish autumn can be, standing outside not actually doing much physical work.
 It’s very unlike kayaking or biking 🙂

 I know, I should have put the bow and stern wedges on at a later stage and the stupid screw wouldn’t have made it there, but hey, there’s a fair bit of chaos in my head anyway now trying to remember all details from the vids.